Grassroots Systems: Concept, Examples, Implementation and Applications: Grassroots Protocols

-\begin{definition}[Grassroots] A protocol $\calF$ is \temph{grassroots} if $\emptyset \subset P \subset P' \subseteq \Pi \text{ implies that } TS(P) \subset TS(P')/P$. \end{definition} Namely, in a grassroots protocol, a group of agents $P$, if embedded within a larger group $P'$, can still behave as if it is on its own (hence the subset relation), but also has new behaviors at its disposal (hence the subset relation is strict), presumably due to interactions between members of $P$ and members of $P'\setminus P$.
+Namely, in a grassroots protocol, a group of agents $P$, if embedded within a larger group $P'$, can still behave as if it is on its own (hence the subset relation), but also has new behaviors at its disposal (hence the subset relation is strict), presumably due to interactions between members of $P$ and members of $P'\setminus P$.

 Appendix \ref{appendix-section:protocol-AD} proves that the All-to-All Dissemination protocol $\calA\calD$~\cite{shapiro2021multiagent} is not grassroots.
 The formal proof can be generalized, informally, to any protocol that employs all-to-all dissemination: \begin{observation} An all-to-all dissemination protocol cannot be grassroots. \end{observation} \begin{proof}[Proof of Observation \ref{observation:ata-not-grassroots}] Informally, liveness of an all-to-all dissemination protocol requires any object (message, post, block) produced by one correct agent to be eventually received by all correct agents participating in the protocol.
 Hence, any infinite correct behavior of agents $P$ executing an all-to-all dissemination protocol on their own, when embedded within a larger group $P'$ that produces additional objects, violates liveness.
 The reason is that in this infinite behavior members of $P$ never receive objects created by $P'\setminus P$, which they should if run within the larger group $P'$.
 Hence $TS(P) \subseteq TS(P')/P$ does not hold, and neither the stricter $TS(P) \subset TS(P')/P$, and thus the protocol is not grassroots. \end{proof}